 Homework assignments are designed to provide an opportunity for support and practice of the concepts and techniques taught in class.
 As such, these assignments contribute to the course outcomes and facilitate the completion of learning objectives for the course.
 Assignments given for completion outside of class hours are no less important than assignments completed during class hours, and should be given equal attention and dedication.
 Students are expected to carefully, honestly, and thoroughly complete all assignments given by the instructor.

-The course syllabi clearly outline the minimum assignments for each class offered by the school.
+The course syllabi clearly outline the minimum assignments for each class offered by the School.
 It is the right of the instructor to supplement this list of homework assignments with additional tasks and lessons for each section of the course.
 Upon his or her discretion, assignments may be added as needed to provide sufficient review, support and preparation for lessons taught to the class.
 The instructor will provide ample time, support and resources to the students to assist them in the completion of the assignments in a timely manner.

 Homework assignments will be collected and evaluated as part of the student's overall grade for the course.
 Assignments will be graded on a basis of completion, as well as correctness and effort made.
+Homework grades will comprise up to but no more than 40% of the final grade for the course, as indicated by the course outline.